-Last year (2014) we activated our new weekly web site.
+In 2014 we activated our new weekly web site.
 We don’t chase the news here, instead we bring readers in-depth reporting on selected breakthroughs and historical vignettes in science, presented through text, images, video, streaming audio and podcasts.
 The web site deftly reconfigures itself to work optimally on phones, tablets and computers, from all manufacturers.
 For this reason we have discontinued our custom iPad app and our browser based flip viewer.

 The weekly web site is complemented by our daily news blog.
 Here our readers find the latest science happenings presented in short-form articles, amply illustrated with pictures, videos and galleries.

 And our Facebook page has surged in content and popularity, bringing together stories from multiple Cosmos sources.